Michael Oren: Military service

-In 1979, Oren began his military service in the Israel Defense Forces.
+In 1979, Oren began his military service as a lone soldier in the Israel Defense Forces.
 He served as a paratrooper in the 1982 Lebanon War.
 His unit was caught in a Syrian ambush on the second day of the war.
 His commander was killed and nearly everyone was wounded.
 He then joined a unit stationed in Sidon.
 A day after his wedding, in the summer of 1982, Oren returned to Beirut.

 Following his regular military service, Oren volunteered to work with the Zionist underground in the Soviet Union.
 Sent to make contact with Zionist groups in Ukraine, he was repeatedly arrested by the KGB.

 During the Persian Gulf War he was Israeli liaison officer to the U.S. Sixth Fleet.
 He was called up for reserve duty for the 2005 Gaza disengagement, and participated in the evacuation of settlements.
 He served as an officer in the IDF Spokesman's Office during the 2006 Lebanon War. and the 2008–2009 Gaza War.

 In February 2009, he delivered a lecture at Georgetown University on "The Gaza Operation: A Personal and Historical Perspective".
 The Today Show broadcast a special segment, "The Oren Family at War."